Wolfgang Koeppen: Writing

 In 1951, Koeppen published his novel Tauben im Gras (Pigeons on the Grass), which used a stream of consciousness technique.
 It is considered a significant work of German-language literature by the literary critic Marcel Reich-Ranicki.
 Das Treibhaus (1953) was translated into English as The Hothouse (2001) and was named a Notable Book by the New York Times and one of the Best Books of the Year by the Los Angeles Times.
 Koeppen's last major novel Der Tod in Rom (Death in Rome) was published in 1954.

 Gottlieb Judejahn, a character in Der Tod in Rom, is a former SS general condemned to death at the Nuremberg trials.
 He escaped to an Arab country whose military he is trying to build up.
 He is in Rome to buy weapons and to meet members of his family, including his wife Eva.
 Eva's sister is married to Friedrich Pfaffrath, who is now mayor of the same town where he was a senior administrator in Nazi Germany.
 Judejahn's son, Adolf, is also in Rome to be ordained into the priesthood.
 Pfaffrath's son, Siegfried, is a young composer, in Rome to hear the first performance of his symphony.
 Conductor Kürenberg is married to Ilse, who is Jewish and who survived the Holocaust as she and her Gentile husband could afford to live outside Germany during the war.
 Der Tod in Rom is an exploration of themes associated with the Holocaust, German guilt, conflict between generations and the silencing of the past.
+The title clearly recalls Thoman Mann's Death in Venice, already a classic at the time of writing.